spatialos/gdk-for-unity/docs/content/glossary.md

 ### Worker’s view

-A worker’s view consists of all [SpatialOS entities](#spatialos-entity) that a worker is currently [interested in (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#interest) and has [checked out](#checking-out).
+A worker’s view consists of all [SpatialOS entities](#spatialos-entity) that a worker is currently [interested in](https://docs.improbable.io/reference/latest/shared/glossary#interest) and has [checked out](#checking-out).
 In the GDK, this view is used to populate the [worker’s world](#worker-s-world) and to synchronize any changes between the worker’s view and the worker’s world.

 ### Worker’s world